Joseph W. Tobin: Immigration

+In January 2026, a day after the killing of Alex Pretti by United States Border Patrol agents in Minneapolis, Tobin denounced ICE as a "lawless organization" and urged Catholics to oppose additional funding for the agency.

 LGBTQ issues

-Tobin in April welcomed a "pilgrimage" of gay and lesbian Catholics and their families to the archdiocese's cathedral in 2017.
+Tobin, in April, welcomed a "pilgrimage" of gay and lesbian Catholics and their families to the archdiocese's cathedral in 2017.
 In an interview before the Mass, Tobin said, "The word I use is 'welcome'.
 These are people that have not felt welcome in other places.
 My prayer for them is that they do.
 Today in the Catholic Church, we read a passage that says you have to be able to give a reason for your hope.
 And I'm praying that this pilgrimage for them, and really for the whole Church, is a reason for hope."In an interview with NBC's Anne Thompson In April 2019, Tobin said:"The Church, I think, is having its own conversation about what our faith has us do and say with people in relationships that are same-sex.
 What should be without debate is that we are called to welcome them."
 Tobin was then asked about language in the Catechism of the Catholic Church that refers to homosexuality as "intrinsically disordered."
 Tobin answered, "Well I don't call them 'intrinsically disordered' ...
 It's very unfortunate language.
 Let's hope that eventually that language is a little less hurtful."

 Tobin in 2019 expressed his support for the 2017 book called Building a Bridge, by Father James Martin, SJ, which called for the church to modify its relationship with LGBT people.
 Tobin commented that "in too many parts of our church, LGBT people have been made to feel unwelcome, excluded, and even shamed.
 Father Martin's brave, prophetic, and inspiring new book marks an essential step in inviting church leaders to minister with more compassion, and in reminding LGBT Catholics that they are as much a part of our church as any other Catholic."